Skip to content

 1. When a user attempts to log in to an application, the application sends a login request to WSO2 Identity Server.

-2. If the user is not already authenticated, WSO2 Identity Server presents the login page with the available authentication options configured for that application.
+2. If the user isn't already authenticated, WSO2 Identity Server presents the login page with the available authentication options configured for that application.
 At the relevant login step, if the user selects a custom authenticator, WSO2 Identity Server invokes the corresponding authentication service endpoint.
 This request includes the flowId, a unique identifier used to track the authentication flow.

 3. The custom authentication service processes the request and either: